 Total returns include interest, capital gains, dividends and distributions.

-The BofA Merrill Lynch 1-5 Year U.S. Treasury Index measures the performance of short-term U.S. Treasury securities.
-The BofA Merrill Lynch 1-5 Year Govt/Corp.
-Index measures the performance of U.S. government and investment-grade corporate debt.
-The Standard & Poor’s 500 Stock Index is a broad-based measure of U.S. stock market performance and includes 500 widely held common stocks.
+The ICE BofA ML 1-5 Year U.S. Treasury Index measures the performance of short-term U.S. Treasury securities.
+The The ICE BofA ML 1-5 Year Corp./Gov. Index and Bloomberg Barclays U.S. Agg Index measures the performance of U.S. government and investment-grade corporate debt.
+The Standard & Poor’s 500 Value Index measures the performance of the large-capitalization value sector in the US equity market.
+It is a subset of the S&P 500 Index and consists of those stocks in the S&P 500 Index exhibiting the strongest value characteristics.
 The Russell 1000 Growth Index measures the performance of the large-cap growth segment of the U.S. equity universe.
 The Russell 2000 Index is a subset of the Russell 3000 Index representing approximately 10% of the total market capitalization of that Index.
 It includes approximately 2000 of the smallest securities based on a combination of their market cap and current index membership.
 The MSCI EAFE Index is an equity index which captures large and mid-cap representation across developed markets countries around the world, excluding the US and Canada.
 It is not possible to invest directly in an index.

-Performance information for the International Value Fund (formerly the International Stock Index Fund and renamed the International Equity Fund effective January 15, 2016) reflects its investment experience in the State Street MSCI® EAFE® Index Portfolio from its inception through October 16, 2005, in the Vanguard Developed Markets Index Fund from October 17, 2005 to June 9, 2006, as an actively managed fund subadvised by Mercator Asset Management from June 12, 2006 to September 14, 2015, as a passively managed portfolio directed by SSgA Funds Management, Inc. from September 15, 2015 to January 8, 2016, and as an actively managed fund subadvised by Harding Loevner LP from January 15, 2016 to period end.
+Performance information for the International Equity Fund (formerly the International Value Fund) reflects its investment as an actively managed fund subadvised by Mercator Asset Management from December 31, 2006 to September 14, 2015, as a passively managed portfolio directed by SSgA Funds Management, Inc. from September 15, 2015 to January 8, 2016 and, after a transition, as an actively managed fund subadvised by Harding Loevner LP from January 15, 2016 to period end.